 After having met the education and ethics requirements, candidates for Mammography

-certification must pass ARRT’s Mammography examination, which assesses the
+certification and registration must pass ARRT’s Mammography examination, which assesses the

 knowledge and cognitive skills underlying the intelligent performance of the tasks

 typically required of staff technologists practicing at entry-level within the discipline.

 Applications may be submitted online by logging into My ARRT Info.
 If you don’t have access to My ARRT Info, please contact the Initial Certification Department at (651) 687-0048, ext.
 8560.
 When completing their applications, candidates should keep a few things in

 - All photos, signatures, and/or dates of signatures on an application form must occur